ePages-de/epages-devportal/_posts/2016/2016-10-07-code-talks-2016-retrospective.md

 ## The party

-{% image blog/blog-codetalks2016-vouchers.jpg 30% right %}
+{% image_custom image="assets/img/pages/blog/images/blog-codetalks2016-vouchers.jpg" width="30%" align="right" %}

 After the first day of talks everybody was invited to have fun at the code.talks After-Work-Party, which conveniently took place at Kampnagel as well.
 And because it also started to rain it was even more attractive to stay and continue with networking while having some drinks.